bingomanatee/looking-glass-engine/README.md

   value property (or ejected out as errors).
 This means that all the hooks (filter, finalize, etc.) are also synchronous.
 If you want to do async behavior either encase it in an action or perform it outside the valueStream.
-* They are **interruptable** - you can write filters or finalize hooks to block bad data or create side effects to data being update.
+* They are **interrupt-able** - you can write filters or finalize hooks to block bad data or create side effects to data being update.
 * They are interoperable with the powerful **[rxjs](https://rxjs.dev/guide/overview)** streaming API to control or augment broadcasting of updates.
-* they can be decorated with actions to provide custom interactions with data
+* they can be decorated with **actions** to provide custom interactions with data

 # Components

 ## ValueStream

-A ValueStream is a curated observable that translates an update request (from next(value)).
+A ValueStream is a curated single-value observable that translates an update request (from next(value)).
-It is a wrapper for an internal BehaviorSubject, and as such, it has the affordances of a subject -- subscribe, value/getValue(), pipe, error, and complete.
+It is a wrapper for an internal [BehaviorSubject](https://www.learnrxjs.io/learn-rxjs/subjects/behaviorsubject), and as such, it has the affordancesof a subject -- `subscribe`, `value`, `pipe`, `error`, and `complete`.

-ValueStreams have an independent error stream - for the most part, errors that happen internally or that are thrown by the event system are routed towards that.
-Unlike most subjects, ValueStreams persist even if errors are thrown in their processes, as those errors are diverted to a seperate subject.
+ValueStreams have an independent error stream - for the most part, errors that happen internally or that are thrown by the event system are expressed from that stream.
+Unlike most subjects, ValueStreams persist even if errors occur, as those errors route a separate subject.

 ## constructor(value, {name, filter, finalize})